hindman/optopus/README.md

 ## Powerful grammars built from simple parts

-Most argument parsing libraries start from the most basic model of command-line
+Most argument parsing libraries start from the a basic model of command-line
 usage: an ordered sequence of positionals along with an unordered set of short and long options that can be freely mixed among the positionals and that can take zero or more ordered parameters.